-Nepal Government has put the BIPAD system in place, however, localization of BIPAD has been a challenge.
-A level of initiation has already come up from the government to localize BIPAD at the Provincial level.
-The hands-on training on BIPAD has been provided at the provincial level for five provinces – Bagmati, Gandaki, Province 5, Karnali, and Sudurpaschim Province.
-However, these two-days training is not enough for the local levels to grasp the overall concept of BIPAD and institutionalize the system because of the technical constraints they suffer.
-For understanding BIPAD and its day-to-day use, some level of technical competency is needed that is currently lacking at the provincial and municipal levels.
+The government of Nepal has put the BIPAD portal in place, however, localization of BIPAD portal has been a challenge.
+A level of initiation has already come up from the government to localize the portal at the Provincial level.
+The hands-on training on the portal has been provided at the provincial level for five provinces – Bagmati, Gandaki, Province 5, Karnali, and Sudurpaschim.
+However, the two-days training is not enough for the local levels to grasp the overall concept of BIPAD portal and institutionalize the system because of the technical constraints they face.
+For understanding the portal and its day-to-day use, some level of technical competency is needed that is currently lacking at the provincial and municipal levels.

-DRR-YLF program provides a bridge to minimize the technical gap for the localization of BIPAD at the municipal level by mobilizing trained and technically informed fellows.
-It will further help municipalities to play a crucial role in disaster data partnerships.
+DRR-Fellowship provides a bridge to minimize the technical gap for the localization of BIPAD portal at the municipal level by mobilizing trained and technically informed fellows.
+It further supports municipalities to play a crucial role in disaster data partnerships.

-From YI-Lab’s experience of working with MoHA/NEOC/NDRRMA in transferring technical capacity, it has been evident that deploying a technical person to support government capacity can be an effective medium to capacitate and institutionalize technical knowledge.
+From YI-Lab’s experience of working with MoHA/NDRRMA/NEOC in transferring technical capacity, it has been evident that deploying a technical person to support government capacity can be an effective medium to capacitate and institutionalize technical knowledge.
 The fellowship program uses a similar modality.
-14 DRR enthusiasts who are trained and informed technical fellows equipped with the understanding of BIPAD will be placed in the project municipalities to work closely with municipal DRR and IT officers.
-They will assist in the day-to-day capacity transfer and support the municipalities to collect, digitize, and validate disaster-related datasets and integrated into the BIPAD system.
-They will also support the digitalization of resources such as education, health, and industries available at the municipalities and incorporate them into the integrated portal.
-As a whole, fellows will capacitate the municipalities so that the municipalities can collect, manage, and operationalize the system, ensuring their ownership and sustainable operation of BIPAD.
+DRR enthusiasts who are trained and informed technical fellows equipped with the understanding of BIPAD portal are placed in the project municipalities to work closely with municipal DRR and IT officers.
+They assist in the day-to-day capacity transfer and support the municipalities to collect, digitize, and validate disaster-related datasets and integrated them into the BIPAD system.
+As a whole, fellows will be capacitating the municipalities so that the municipalities can collect, manage, and operationalize the system, ensuring their ownership and sustainable operation of BIPAD portal.

-With this project, 14 municipalities will be equipped with technical capacities and 14 experienced fellows will be graduated who will be the next generation DRR professionals.
+With the fellowship program, project municipalities will be equipped with technical capacities and experienced fellows will be graduating who will be the next generation DRR professionals.

 The fellowship program with a core objective to transfer technological capacity at the local level by placing trained and qualified fellows at the municipalities for five months is the first of its kind in Nepal.
 It connects the dots of involving young people with government representatives in leading a transformative change in DRRM.
-In addition, sub-domains for each project municipality are developed to localize BIPAD at the local level.
-The program further provides an exciting opportunity for intergovernmental collaboration in the sector of disaster and data partnership as disaster data input from one system is interlinked to all other systems.
+The fellowship further provides an exciting opportunity for intergovernmental collaboration in the sector of disaster and data partnership as disaster data input from one system is interlinked to all other systems.
 Most important of all, it provides low-cost technology in DRR where municipalities can store data at the local level that will enable them to collect, manage, and use DRR information for informed decision making.

 The YI-Lab is a collaborative platform and experimental pop-up to catalyze and mobilize the creative energy of young people between 15-29 to co-create solutions for inclusive development.